go-aah/docs/websocket.md

 func (h *HotNewsWebSocket) ByTopic(topic string)  {
   for {
     // Implementation goes here
-    // Refer to simple chat tutorial to get an idea
+    // Refer to simple chat example to get an idea
     //
   }
 }